syncpoint/openvtpk/README.md

 Let's create a folder that will become the root folder for _TileServer GL_ (i.e. ```basemap```) and copy the folders ```fonts```, ```styles``` and ```sprites``` from the ```p12/resources``` folder.
 We do not need the ```infos``` folder.

 Create an additional ```tiles``` folder and put the _mbtiles_ file you want to serve here.
-Please follow the instructions above in order to repackage the _basemap.at_ VTPK container which we well use in this example.
+Please follow the instructions above in order to repackage the _basemap.at_ VTPK container which we will use in this example.

 After that your folder structure should look like this: